sakibulalikhan/dnsg/README.md

 # License
-DNS Graber is licensed under the MIT license. take a look at the [LICENSE](https://github.com/sakibulalikhan/dnsgraber/blob/main/LICENSE) for more information.
+DNS G is licensed under the MIT license. take a look at the [LICENSE](https://github.com/sakibulalikhan/dnsg/blob/main/LICENSE) for more information.

 # [Follow me on Twitter](https://twitter.com/sakibulalikhan) [@sakibulalikhan](https://twitter.com/sakibulalikhan)